Imari Tones is a rock band from Japan.

 Tak Nakamine found his faith in Jesus Christ in early 2008, and decided to play Christian music.

-After that, Imari Tones declared themselves as “The first Christian heavy metal band from Japan” and played internationally, touring the United States and Japan with other Christian musicians.
+Since then, Imari Tones has declared themselves as “The first Christian heavy metal band from Japan” and been playing internationally, touring the United States and Japan with other Christian musicians.

 Although they are primarily known to play 1980’s style classic heavy metal, Imari Tones’ music is fairly diverse, combining the elements of Progressive, Alternative and J-Pop.